babuhacker/Promises/README.md

 solution of synchronous problem : asynchronous callbacks

 Asynchronous:Asynchronous means that things can happen independently of the main program flow.
+The setTimeout function is probably the simplest way to asynchronously schedule code to run in the future:

             // Say "Hello."
             console.log("Hello.");